qkafae/grow-a-fucking-garden/README.md

 # Grow A Fucking Garden 🌱
 > This project is not yet complete !!!!
-Estiimated alpha release idk

 > To see how the development of this is going, see Development at the bottom

 This is Grow A Garden (concept), but made more casual, and into a CLI (Command Line Interface)